ciglenecki/ciglenecki/README.md

 - 🔭 I’m currently working on expanding my Computer and Data science knowledge
-- 🌱 I’m currently learning statistical data analyisis and algorithms
+- 🌱 I’m currently learning statistical data analysis and algorithms
 - 🤔 I’m looking for help on how to narrow down my interests
 - 💬 Ask me about my projects and dotfiles
 - 📫 How to reach me: $FIRSTNAME dot $LASTNAME at "gmail" com